-(1) NYS AGI and Personal Income Tax Liability reflect amounts reported on timely filed individual returns, and therefore do not include tax paid by fiduciaries or through audits.
+(f) NYS AGI and Personal Income Tax Liability reflect amounts reported on timely filed individual returns, and therefore do not include tax paid by fiduciaries or through audits.

 The table indicates that under the State's progressive income tax structure with graduated tax rates, tax liability generally changes at a faster percentage rate than adjusted gross income, absent major law changes or economic events.
-Since tax year 2013, adjusted gross income has grown in all but two years, with the two annual declines in large part due to strategic income shifting in response to changes, or anticipated changes, to the federal tax code.
-Consequently, tax liability declined in both of these years, while also growing minimally in tax year 2018 due to the aforementioned strategic income shifting.
+Since tax year 2014, adjusted gross income has grown in all but two years, with the annual decline in tax year 2016 in large part due to strategic income shifting in response to actual or anticipated changes in the federal tax code.
+In tax year 2022, turmoil in the equities market and concerns that a recession might occur as a result of the Federal Reserve's actions to wring inflation out of the economy through higher interest rates led to declining adjusted gross income.

-The FY 2023 Enacted Budget Financial Plan estimates that tax year 2020 personal income tax liability totaled \$53.0 billion, increasing 7.0 percent from the prior year.
-Reflecting not only the economic impact of the COVID-19 pandemic, including the extraordinary support to personal incomes provided by the Federal government and the robust recovery of equity markets, but also the effects of new, high-income tax brackets and rates that are effective with the 2021 tax year, personal income tax liability is projected to increase by 26.5 percent to \$67.1 billion in tax year 2021.
+The FY 2024 Enacted Budget Financial Plan estimates that tax year 2021 personal income tax liability totaled \$72.0 billion, increasing 32.0 percent from the prior year.
+Reflecting not only the economic impact of the COVID-19 pandemic, including the extraordinary support to personal incomes provided by the Federal government and the robust recovery of equity markets, but also the effects of new, high-income tax brackets and rates that are effective with the 2021 tax year.
+Personal income tax liability is projected to decrease by 10.9 percent to \$64.1 billion in tax year 2022 for the reasons affecting adjusted gross income discussed in the paragraph above.